 Aspirin desensitization in order to initiate daily high-dose aspirin therapy can also be used as a steroid-sparing treatment in some patients.
 In patients with AERD, an aspirin desensitization procedure can be performed by administering gradually increasing doses of aspirin in a hospital or clinic that specializes in such treatment.
 The goal of aspirin desensitization is to have the patient begin long-term daily aspirin therapy, which in some patients can decrease the regrowth of nasal polyps and reduce the need for corticosteroid medications.

 Newer injectable medications, called biologics, are now available for patients with moderate to severe asthma and for the treatment of nasal polyps.
-The medications mepolizumab, benralizumab, reslizumab and dupilumab are indicated in the treatment of moderate to severe eosinophilic asthma, and dupilumab also has indications in the treatment oral steroid dependent asthma and chronic rhinosinusitis with nasal polyps.
+The medications mepolizumab, benralizumab, reslizumab and dupilumab are indicated in the treatment of moderate to severe eosinophilic asthma, omalizumab for moderate to severe allergic asthma, and omalizumab, mepolizumab and dupilumab are indicated in the treatment of chronic rhinosinusitis with nasal polyps.
 Many patients with Aspirin-exacerbated respiratory disease (AERD) benefit from the addition of these specialized medications to their treatment.

 Find out more about asthma.